-Majorca holidays are always a great option for very cheap holidays abroad, particularly with families, but there are many other ways to holiday on this beautiful island.
+Majorca holidays are always a great option for very cheap holidays abroad, particularly with families.
+Majorca is also perfect for either 3 night holidays to 7-14 day breaks.
+There are many other ways to holiday on this beautiful island.

 Best times to go: Majorca is a nice all-year holiday destination, but for real holiday warmth April through to October are the best months to visit.